Dyadics: Dyadic, outer, and tensor products

 In the dyadic context they all have the same definition and meaning, and are used synonymously, although the tensor product is an instance of the more general and abstract use of the term.

-Dirac's bra–ket notation makes the use of dyads and dyadics intuitively clear, see Cahill (2013).

 Three-dimensional Euclidean space

 To illustrate the equivalent usage, consider three-dimensional Euclidean space, letting:

 be two vectors where i, j, k (also denoted e1, e2, e3) are the standard basis vectors in this vector space (see also Cartesian coordinates).
 Then the dyadic product of a and b can be represented as a sum:

 or by extension from row and column vectors, a 3×3 matrix (also the result of the outer product or tensor product of a and b):

 A dyad is a component of the dyadic (a monomial of the sum or equivalently an entry of the matrix) — the dyadic product of a pair of basis vectors scalar multiplied by a number.

 Just as the standard basis (and unit) vectors i, j, k, have the representations:

 (which can be transposed), the standard basis (and unit) dyads have the representation:

 For a simple numerical example in the standard basis: